Turing degree spectra of differentially closed fields: Introduction

 \subsection{Background in Model Theory}

-Theorem \ref{thm:DCFtoGraph} will require some background beyond Subsection \ref{subsec:diffalg}, which we provide here, referring the reader to \cite{M06} and \cite{pillay} (which are two chapters in the same volume) for details and further references regarding these results.
-Model theorists have made dramatic inroads in the study of differential fields and \DCF0; here we restrict ourselves to describing the results necessary to prove Theorem \ref{thm:DCFtoGraph}, without giving complete definitions of all the relevant concepts.
+Proposition \ref{prop:DCFtoGraph} will require some background beyond Subsection \ref{subsec:diffalg}, which we provide here, referring the reader to \cite{M06} and \cite{pillay} for details and further references regarding these results.
+Model theorists have made dramatic inroads in the study of differential fields and \DCF0; here we restrict ourselves to describing the results necessary to prove Proposition \ref{prop:DCFtoGraph}, without giving complete definitions of all the relevant concepts.

 Let $K$ be a differentially closed field, with subfield $C_K$ of constants.
 For $a\in K\setminus C_K$, consider the elliptic curve $E_a$ given by